arkfalcon/maplogger/README.md

 # Maplogger BETA

-Maplogger is a personal passion project of mine, designed to serve as an interactive tool that guides gamers and completionists alike
+Maplogger is a personal passion project of mine, designed to serve as an interactive web tool that guides gamers and completionists alike

 **Features:**
 - Render a high quality fantasy map